 Start saving for your retirement early so that you get many options for a balanced financial life.
 Make sure you save enough for your retirement so that you don’t become a burden to your children later in life.

-Your , , .
+Your kids have opportunities for scholarships, grants, and loans to fund their college education.
 Besides, they also have many years ahead of them to pay off their debts or student loans.
 But remember, you don’t have that opportunity.

 If you contribute to a 401(k) retirement savings plan, you’ll get more return than you invested.
 You can also invest in a 529 college savings plan.
 But, you won’t enjoy the employer matching there.